MicrosoftDocs/entra-docs/docs/identity-platform/secure-group-access-control.md

 ms.service: active-directory
 ms.subservice: develop
 ms.topic: conceptual

-#Customer intent: As a developer, I want to learn how to most securely use Microsoft Entra groups to control access to resources.
+#Customer intent: As an application developer, I want to manage access to my application using groups in Microsoft Entra ID, so that I can control and minimize access to resources.
 ---

 # Secure access control using groups in Microsoft Entra ID